Game Boy Advance Assembly Guide | Boxy Pixel

 Remove the six tri-wing screws from the back housing (shown circled in yellow).
 Remove the last fastener shown (circled in red), this uses a Phillips screwdriver.

-Remove the plastic power switch by pulling up.
+Remove the plastic power switch by pulling it up.
 Remove L and R triggers.

-Clean all gold colored contacts with alcohol.
+Clean all gold-colored contacts with alcohol.
 Clean the power switch by pouring a few drops of isopropyl alcohol into the switch.
-Switch on/off a few dozen times and use compressed air to dry out prior to putting PCB in shell.
+Switch on/off a few dozen times and use compressed air to dry out prior to putting PCB in the shell.

 Verify the aluminum shell does not have blemishes.
 Check for bends or distortion on the area around the screen.
 Verify the plastic fixture does not have any debris on the soft surfaces that could scratch the housing.
 Place the front aluminum housing face down in the fixture.